fth-ship/ether/README.md

   [sudo] npm i -g ether
   ```

+  Use the cli tool, to run scaffolding, to generate new applications.

 ### Use the '--install' option

   ```shell
   ether -i // this instruction read the etherfile.js
   ```

+  The install option use the `etherfile.js` or and module installed.

 ### Global scaffolding